jotson/1gam-march2013/README.md

 - Having an AI component that can "play" your game can make testing easier.
 - Chrome performance > Firefox performance
 - Set DEBUG = true in global.js to see collision hitboxes and console logging.

+About Haxe, NME, and HaxeFlixel

+- HaxeFlixel has all of the basics and then some (object pools, particle systems).
+Swiss army knife of 2D games.
+- HaxeFlixel uses an optimized rendering system that dramatically improves frame rates on mobile devices compared to just using the DisplayList.
+- NME and HaxeFlixel docs aren't great.
+- Source for HaxeFlixel and NME is on Github.
+- HaxeFlixel manages scaling of your game to different screen sizes for you.
+You just need to set the game size when you init the Engine and then keep track of the game size in the HXP.screen.width and HXP.screen.height.